OlinDSA2025/olindsa2025.github.io/in_class/day01.md

 > 3:50pm - 4:20pm

+***Quantifying Runtime***
+In this class we're going to be reasoning about the efficiency of our algorithms with respect to the size of the problem they are solving.
+For instance, if we feed $n$ numbers into an algorithm, how long does it take the algorithm to compute a solution?
+Depending on how the algorithm works, this might take $n^2$ (e.g., if we had to check all pairs of numbers against each other) or $n$ (e.g., if we only had to scan the numbers once).
+In the problems below, you'll want to come up with a procedure for solving the problem and also determine how many steps the algorithm would take to compute an answer as a function of $n$.
+For the purposes of these exercises, the following operations take 1 step.
+* Accessing an element in a list (e.g., $a_2$)
+* Comparing two numbers to each other (e.g., $a_3 > a_8$)

-Choose one of the problems below to work through with a group of people sitting near you.
-If you finish one problem, move onto the other.
+Start with the problems below and work through them with a group of people sitting near you.
+If you finish the first problem, move onto the other problem.
 The goal here is not for you to be able to jump right to the answer, but instead, I encourage you to break down the problem and discuss it with those around you.

 ### Peak Finding